kashyrskyy/cs162-kanban/README.md

 ## Application Description

-The Kanban Board helps you get around you day by managing your day-to-day list of tasks to be completed.
+The Kanban Board helps you to get around your day by managing your day-to-day list of tasks to be completed.

 ## Application Features